matiagimenez/design-patterns-explained/builder/README.md

 Implementating the **builder** pattern, keeps encapsulated the code for construction, allowing you to vary a product's internal representation.

-The main drawback of the **builder** pattern is that requires creating a separate concrete builder for each different type of Product.
+The main drawback of the **builder** pattern is that requires creating a concrete builder for each unique configuration of the "product".

 ## How to recognize a builder pattern implementation?

-The **builder** pattern can be recognized in a class, which has a _single creation method_ and _several methods to configure_ the resulting object.
-Builder methods often support chaining.
+The **builder** pattern can be recognized in a class, which has a _single creation method_ and _several methods to configure_ the resulting object. **Builder class methods often support chaining**.

 The **builder** and factory patterns are very similar in the fact they both instantiate new objects at runtime.
 The difference is when the process of creating the object is more complex, so rather that the factory returning a new instance of object, it calls the builders director constructor method that goes through a more complex construction process involving several steps.
 In the end, both return an object instance.